NicolasH2/ggbrace/README.md

 # Labels

 We can add labels to the braces.
 For that the `labelsize` parameter has to be set.
 The label for single braces with `geom_brace` must be defined as a string, whereas `stat_brace` and `geom_brace` with inherit.aes=T accept it in the mapping (we defined `label=Species` in the main plot already).
+As the third plot shows, we can also define the space between the brace pointer and the label.

 ``` r
 plt + geom_brace(xstart=4, xend=7, ystart=4, yend=4.5, label="my label", labelsize=5)